JohnKeeg8/Privilege-Drift-Detection/README.md

 2) Detect drift (latest snapshot)
 Select an option (1/2):

-Option 1 → Create snapshot
+Option 1 — Create Snapshot

 Saves the current privileges from data/current_state.json into snapshots/.

-Option 2 → Detect drift
+Option 2 — Detect Drift

-    Compares the current privileges against the latest snapshot.
+Compares the current privileges against the most recent snapshot and prints any changes.

-    Prints a report showing any differences.

 🧩 Example Workflow

-    Initial Setup
+    Create initial state

-        Create your data/current_state.json using the nested structure shown above.
+    Set up data/current_state.json in the nested format shown above.

     Take a baseline

 python drift.py

-Select 1 to create a snapshot.
+Choose 1 to create a snapshot.

-Make a change
+Make changes

-    Edit data/current_state.json (add/remove/modify privileges).
+Edit data/current_state.json (add, remove, or modify privileges).

 Detect drift

     python drift.py

-    Select 2 to compare the updated file against the latest snapshot.
+    Choose 2 to compare the current file to the last snapshot.

 🧰 Requirements

-    Python 3.8+
+    Python 3.8 or newer

-    No external libraries required (uses only os, json, and datetime)
+    Uses only built-in libraries (os, json, datetime) — no installs required

 🧾 Notes

-    Snapshots are stored in plain JSON for transparency and version control.
+    Snapshots are plain JSON for transparency and easy version control.

-    The comparison is field-sensitive — changing a user’s "access_level" will trigger a MODIFIED alert.
+    Changing a user’s "access_level" will be flagged as MODIFIED.

-    You can extend the code to email reports or write findings to a log file.
+    You can extend this script to email reports or log results to a file.